AdobeDocs/commerce-cif-documentation/faq/01-FAQ.md

 It does not matter where Magento is deployed.
 The integration and the new AEM Venia store front will work regardless of the deployment model.
 However, if it is deployed based on the approved E2E reference architecture, E2E tests will be run against performance KPIs that were gathered that represent an enterprise customer’s profile.
 So, this will provide you with additional information that you can use as a benchmark.

-### 5. How are catalog pages / product pages created in AEM?
+### 5. How are catalog pages or product pages created in AEM?
 How do they persist in AEM?

 This new integration does not need the classic CIF on-prem workflow to import product and create product pages in AEM.
 Catalog pages and product pages are created and cached dynamically in AEM based on generic catalog and product page templates.
-No Product / Catalog data is imported and stored in AEM.
+No Product or Catalog data is imported and stored in AEM.

 ### 6. Do you also cache pricing and other data via Dispatcher.
 Does that raise a frequent cache invalidation challenge?

 Dynamic data such as price or inventory is not cached on the Dispatcher.
 Dynamic data is fetched client-side with web components directly via GraphQL APIs.
-Only static data (such as product/category data) is cached on the Dispatcher.
-If product data changes, there will be need for cache invalidation.
+Only static data (such as product or category data) is cached on the Dispatcher.
+If product data changes, there will be a need for cache invalidation.

 ### 7. Why are you not using We.Retail?